Tutorial: Using sprite sheets in MelonJS

 Creating the sprite sheet

 You can now press Publish sprite sheet from the top toolbar to create a data file and the sprite sheet image.
 Enter cityscene.json as file name and save it in the data/img folder.
-You can change the file name under Data file if you have to.
+You can change the file name under Data file if needed.

-Start by adding the sprite sheet and data file toto the list of assets to be loaded in resources.js :
+Next, include the sprite sheet and data file in the list of assets to be loaded in manifest.js:

 ];